 If you’ve not heard of either of these, then I apologise for the confusion.
 Like a lot of printing plastics, there are different grades available – it’s important to get a grade that matches (or exceeds) the task that you need it for.

 Without getting too technical, the most common grades are Nylon 6 and Nylon 6/6 (sometimes referred to as Nylon 66).
 A more commonly heard make is Taulman Nylon, they also produce 618 and 645 and other versions of 6.
-These two grades (6 and 6/6), while offering excellent strength and hardness aren’t as thermo or chemically stable as the newer Nylon 6/12 (often just referred to as Nylon 12).
+These two grades (6 and 6/6), while offering excellent strength and hardness aren’t as thermo or chemically stable as the newer Nylon 6 vs Nylon 12.
 Grade 12 will hold its shape more consistently over a wider range of temperatures, but also isn’t as sensitive to water absorption as the 6’s.

 Only recently has Nylon 12 filament become available for 3D printing.

 Want a more interesting colour selection?
-You can dye Nylon.
+You can dye Nylon printer filament

 Nylon’s water absorption rate is good for something – you can actually dye Nylon with interesting results.
 I won’t cover how here, partially because our good friend Richrap has done a great write up of it, but also because we’ve not tried it ourselves (we’re just working on releasing it in more colours).

 Just be extra sure to thoroughly dry out the filament after dying.
-It may be better to dye post print, so as not to affect the printing process.
+It may be better to dye 3D printed Nylon post print, so as not to affect the printing process.

-In fact, make sure to dry Nylon for 3D printing anyway.
+In fact, always make sure to dry Nylon for 3D printing anyway.

 Simply place your spool in the oven at around 85C (or about 180F) for a good 5-6 hours.
 Never leave it unattended, of course.
 You can also ‘recharge’ your silica gel desiccants this way too.